Uintah Railway: History

 For much of the 1920s the Uintah was headed by Lucian Sprague, a railroad executive who later became well known for orchestrating the dramatic turnaround of the bankrupt Minneapolis and St. Louis Railway.
 In 1926 the railroad purchased an articulated locomotive, #50, which was specifically designed to handle the extreme curvature and steep grades of Baxter Pass.
 The idea was that this new locomotive would do away with the need to change engines at Atchee and Wendella.
 The single articulated locomotive could move as many cars as two Shay locomotives from Rainbow to Atchee and made the trip in half the time.
 After some initial modifications, this engine proved to be such a success that in 1928 the railroad purchased a sister locomotive, #51.
-These were the only narrow gauge simple articulated locomotives sold for use in the United States.
+These were the only narrow gauge compounded articulated locomotives sold for use in the United States.

 Through a bureaucratic loophole, the USPS charged in-state rates for shipping between the basin and Salt Lake City, assuming a straight line distance, despite them using the Uintah Railway, and having to route the mail to Colorado first and then back into Utah.
 This meant it was significantly cheaper to ship by mail than pay the railroad directly.
 A number of businesses soon discovered this loophole, and when the builders of a bank in the town of Vernal learned this, they shipped 30 tons of bricks, one at a time, by mail.
 This nearly bankrupted the Utah division of the postal service, forcing them adjust the shipping zone boundaries to match the geographical isolation of the Uinta Basin from the rest of Utah.

 The railroad lasted until 1939 when trucks took over hauling the Gilsonite.
 At that time, the rails were pulled up and the towns abandoned.
 Most of the railway's locomotives were scrapped immediately; the two famous articulateds were sold to the Sumpter Valley Railway in Oregon and later went to Guatemala, where they were dismantled.
 Today all that remains of the Uintah are the cellar pits of some of the buildings, the shell of the machine shop in Atchee, a few pieces of rolling stock and part of the company hotel in Mack.